savonet/book/streaming.md

 variations, we can be less precise for those and take the same U and V values for 4 neighboring pixels.
 This means that each pixel is now encoded by 2.5 bytes on average (1 for Y, ¼ for U, ¼ for V and 1 for alpha) and 1 second of typical video is down to a more reasonable 54 Mb per second.
+You should now understand why the internal contents for video is called `yuva420p`\indexop{yuva420p} in source types.

 #### MIDI

-MIDI stands for _Musical Instrument Digital Interface_ and is a (or, rather, _the_) standard for communicating between various digital instruments and devices.
+MIDI\index{MIDI} stands for _Musical Instrument Digital Interface_ and is a (or, rather, _the_) standard for communicating between various digital instruments and devices.
 Liquidsoap mostly follows it and encodes data as lists of _events_ together with the time (in ticks, relative to the beginning of the frame) they